NavAbility/NavAbilitySDK.py/_sources/nvatutorials.md

 # NavAbility Tutorials

-These Tutorials can be read as static pages or be run live via Binder.
-Either of the options below should work.
+These Tutorials can be read as static pages, be run live via Binder / locally, or watched through via the YouTube walkthrough videos.
 <!-- ## Run Via NavAbility App

 A free tier access to NavAbility servers is provided through the user `guest@navability.io`.
 To learn more about using the guest user, consider trying the [NavAbility Tutorials](https://app.navability.io/get-started/tutorials).